venmugilrajan/Employee-Salary-Prediction/README.md

 A simple **Streamlit web app** that predicts employee salaries (in thousands) using **Lasso Regression**.
 The model identifies important factors like experience, skills, and leadership to estimate salary.
+## Visit this
+Visit this in hugging face: https://huggingface.co/spaces/venmugilrajan/Employee_Salary_Prediction_AI Visit this in streamlit: https://salarypredictionai.streamlit.app/

 ---